 1 ½ tsp baking powder

 1. Preheat your oven to 180˚C/350˚F on combination steam setting.
 If your oven has variable steam levels, 80% steam will work here.
 If not, don’t worry!
 Just set to combi steam at the correct temperature and the oven will figure out the humidity.
 Grease and line a loaf tin with baking paper so it comes up above the long sides (this will help you lift it out after cooking).

 2. Whisk the flour and baking powder together in a bowl to combine.
 I’m generally opposed to sifting my dry ingredients (read: too lazy), but you can do this if you wish.

 3. Cream the butter, salt and sugar on medium speed in a stand mixer until light and fluffy.
 Add the eggs one by one, mixing well after each addition.

 4. Mix in the lemon zest and juice on low speed.
 The mixture will probably curdle when you put the lemon in – don’t worry, it’ll come back together later.

-5. Gently mix in the flour and baking powder until combined.
+5. Gently mix in the flour and baking powder until almost combined, then add the ricotta and mix carefully until it’s just mixed and mostly smooth.
 It won’t be completely smooth because of the ricotta but make sure not to leave any big clumps of flour.

 6. Pour the mixture into the lined tin and bake for 45 minutes, or until it’s golden brown, puffed and tests clean with a skewer.
 Remove from oven and leave to cool in the tin for 30 minutes, then remove using the baking paper and cool completely on a wire rack.